mithunpaul08/mean-teacher/pytorch/README.md

 #### Qn) What does transform() do?

 Ans: `transform` decides what kind of noise you want to add.
-For example the class `NECDataset` internally calls the function ontonotes() in the file `mean_teacher/datasets.py`.
+For example the class `RTEDataset` internally calls the function fever() in the file `mean_teacher/datasets.py` which in turn call `data.RandomPatternWordNoise` from the file `mean-teacher/pytorch/mean_teacher/data.py`
 Both the student and teacher will have different type of noise added.
-That is decided by transform
+That is decided by transform.
+Bottom line is: I don't know how the function fever() is called by the class RTEDataset.
+It is some kind of internal pytorch thing am assuming.
+But the function fever() is where you specify what kinda tranformations you need.
+So if you want to turn on noise for your input data you uncomment:
+`#'train_transformation': data.TransformTwiceNEC(addNoise),` in dataset.py.
+Don't look at me, I just inherited this code from someone else.

 ```